David John Malloy: Early life and education

 David Malloy was born on February 3, 1956, in Milwaukee, Wisconsin, the son of David and Mary Malloy.
-He attended Christ the King Grade School in Wauwatosa, Wisconsin, then went to Wauwatosa East High School, graduating in 1974.
-He received his Bachelor of Science degree in biology at Marquette Universityin Milwaukee in 1978.
-After completing a year of theology study at Saint Francis de Sales Seminary in Milwaukee in 1979, Malloy enrolled in the Pontifical North American College in Rome.
+He has one sister and four brothers.
+He attended Christ the King Grade School in Wauwatosa, Wisconsin, then went to Wauwatosa East High School.
+After graduating from high school in 1974, Malloy entered Marquette University in Milwaukee.
+He received his Bachelor of Science degree in biology from Marquette in 1978.

+Deciding to enter the priesthood, Malloy enrolled in 1978 at Saint Francis de Sales Seminary in Milwaukee to study theology.
+In 1979, he was sent to the Pontifical North American College in Rome.

 Ordination and ministry

 Malloy was ordained a priest on July 1, 1983, by Archbishop Rembert Weakland for the Archdiocese of Milwaukee in Rome.
 Malloy obtained a Licentiate of Dogmatic Theology from the Pontifical Gregorian University in Rome in 1984.
-After returning to Wisconsin, Malloy served as the parochial vicar of Saint John Nepomuk Parish in Racine, Wisconsin, from 1984 to 1986.

-Malloy went back to Rome in 1986 to attend the Pontifical Ecclesiastical Academy.
+After returning to Wisconsin in 1984, the archdiocese assigned Malloy as the parochial vicar of Saint John Nepomuk Parish in Racine, Wisconsin.
+He returned to Rome in 1986 to attend the Pontifical Ecclesiastical Academy.
 During this period, he also received a Licentiate of Canon Law from the Pontifical University of St. Thomas Aquinas and a Doctor of Theology degree from the Gregorian University.
 Besides English, Malloy speaks Italian, Spanish and French.

-Malloy entered the diplomatic service of the Holy See in 1990, serving first as a secretary to the apostolic nuncio in Pakistan.
-In 1985, he was stationed at the Nunciature for several months, then went to United Nations.
-Malloy left the diplomatic service in 1998 to become an official of the Prefecture of the Papal Household (1998 to 2001).
-On October 28, 2000, Malloy was named by the Vatican as prelate of honor.
+Remaining in Rome, Malloy entered the Vatican Diplomatic Corps in 1990.
+His first assignment was as a secretary to the apostolic nuncio in Pakistan.
+In 1995, the Vatican sent him to Syria to the Apostolic Nunciature there for several months.
+Later that year, he was appointed as a member Permanent Observer Mission to the Holy See at the United Nations in New York City.

-Malloy returned to the United States as associate general secretary of the United States Conference of Catholic Bishops (USCCB) from 2001 to 2006 and then general secretary from 2006 until June 2011.
-At the time of his appointment as bishop, Malloy was serving as pastor of Saint Francis de Sales Parish in Lake Geneva, Wisconsin.
+Malloy left the Diplomatic Corps in 1998 to become an official of the Prefecture of the Papal Household.
+On October 28, 2000, the Vatican named Malloy as a prelate of honor.
+Malloy returned to the United States to serve as associate general secretary of the United States Conference of Catholic Bishops (USCCB).
+In 2011, Malloy left the USCCB to become pastor of Saint Francis de Sales Parish in Lake Geneva, Wisconsin.